 The mortgage interest deduction (MID) has been part of the U.S. tax system since the creation of the income tax in 1913.
-In its current incarnation, this provision allows an itemized deduction for any interest paid on mortgage debt of up to \$1,000,000 for a main or second home, plus interest on up to \$100,000 in home equity debt (that is, non-acquisition debt secured by the value of the home).
+Before the 2017 tax reform (Tax Cuts and Jobs Act, TCJA), this provision allowed an itemized deduction for any interest paid on mortgage debt of up to \$1,000,000 for a main or second home, plus interest on up to \$100,000 in home equity debt (that is, non-acquisition debt secured by the value of the home).
+The TCJA lowered this cap to \$750,000 for all newly originated mortgages and home equity debt.1